 The course will include detailed photographs of at least five samplers to illustrate techniques.
 This will be augmented by Pintrest boards to go with the course as both a general reference and specific references in the course text to illustrate points.

 Each technique will be accompanied by many patterns which can be cut and arranged and used directly as patterns for your personal sampler.
 I will also be giving guidance on how to convert many of the patterns found in the 16th-17th century pattern books to the correct scale so you can use them as well as how to look at a pattern and determine the best stitch choices and progression of working the pattern.

 Choices of materials is a big part of this course.
 You have three linen counts that the course has been designed to use.
 A 30ct, 40ct, and a 53/55ct linen have been provided with enough of each to be used for two projects - the one I intended and your choice of which for the personal sampler.
 So the ambitious will have extra linen for other projects of this type or can repurpose it.
 Both silk and linen threads will be used for the samplers matching the thread to the original pieces.

-The kits will include all three linens mentioned, silk threads, linen threads, needles, special blue contact paper, tweezers and a pair of scissors made especially for this type of fine cutwork.
+The kits will include all three linens mentioned, silk threads, linen threads, needles, and special blue contact paper.

 This is an advanced order for 'I Write the Needles Praise' A century of Sampler Making, 1630-1730 the new catalog for the exhibition Nov 2022 by Witney Antiques.
 If you are a lover of English band samplers, whitework samplers or spot samplers - this softcover book needs to have a space on your bookshelf.
 144-book features a sampler and a page of research on it for 70 samplers.
 All of which are either recently on sale (call to ask Witney Antiques if still available) or brought out of private collection for the one month exhibition.